Snapbrillia/quadraticvoting/src/README.md

 project.
 This way, the *outputs* of transactions are going to be almost identical (only differing because of the interactions themselves).

-To keep the contract involved as much as is necessary (but not any less), and also having the *inputs* of transactions as similar as possible, this solution defines a datum structure that is meant to keep track of "total counts" of various values (e.g. only keeping track of the _number_ of registered projects
+To keep the contract involved as much as is necessary (but not any more), and also having the *inputs* of transactions as similar as possible, this solution defines a datum structure that is meant to keep track of "total counts" of various values (e.g. only keeping track of the _number_ of registered projects